cbottrell/HPC_IPMU/README.md

 # Jupyter [notebook/lab]

 Jupyter notebook and jupyter lab are great interactive python working environments for streamlined code testing and file editing.
 For more info, check the jupyter website https://jupyter.org/.
+Jupyter can be installed with:

+    conda install jupyter

+By default, jupyter will open in the browser of whichever machine is running the session.
+However, you can tunnel into a jupyter session running on a remote machine from your laptop or work-station computer.